 Data used and processed by the Fund are as follows:

-- Sources: Directly sourced investee company data financials, company policies, annual reports and ESG reporting data.
-Outside technical experts and sector specialists used when required
+- Data sources: Directly sourced investee company financial data, policies, annual reports, and ESG reporting data.
+External technical experts and sector specialists are used when required.

-- Data quality: An investment candidate needs to be willing to communicate and/or share information regarding the relevant topics and risk factors (e.g. SASB, KPIs).
+- Data quality: A potential investee company needs to be willing to communicate and share information regarding the relevant topics and sustainability risk factors.

-- Data processing: the Fund processes data from investee companies via a software provider, checks the received data and does not process data beyond preparing investor communications.
+- Data processing: the Fund processes data from investee companies via a software provider, checks the received data and does not process data beyond preparing investor communications and regulatory reports.

 Limitations to methodologies and data

-The Fund expects limitations to occur with the current methodologies and data collection as SME companies need some time to acquaint themselves with ESG reporting methods or improve their reporting scope and quality of data.
+The Fund expects limitations to occur with the current methodologies and data collection as SMEs need some time to acquaint themselves with ESG reporting methods, or improve their reporting scope and quality of data.
+As the investee companies become more familiar with the ESG reporting, the Fund’s methodologies and data sources are expected to improve.

 Due diligence

-The Fund follows the below investment processes, integrating the ESG risk and opportunities:
+The Fund follows the below investment process, integrating ESG risks and opportunities into the due diligence on potential investments:

-- Deal sourcing: initial check on sector/product exclusion
+- Deal sourcing: Initial check on sector/product exclusions

-- Initial selection: deeper dive into sector and product detail and initial ESG investigation
+- Initial selection: Deep dive into sector and product details and initial ESG analysis

-- One-pager/initial review: understanding environmental/social risks and opportunities
+- One-pager/initial review: Understanding ESG risks and opportunities

-- Extensive investment proposal: full understanding of risks and opportunities, policies and ESG ambitions.
-Commitment on KPI datapoints
+- Extensive investment proposal: Full understanding of ESG risks and opportunities, policies and ESG ambitions.
+Contribution to KPIs.

 - Transaction documentation: Inclusion of ESG commitments

-DMF IV takes an active board observer seat on each portfolio company to monitor developments, steer ESG progress and intervene where needed on the below timeline:
+DMF IV takes an active Board observer seat of each investee company to monitor developments, steer ESG progress and intervene where needed on the below timeline:

 - Quarterly basis – covenants compliance certificates